roshan-12design/Meridian-museum/README.md

 • Description :
-This is a website of digital museum showing different different old ,precious and traditional 5hings and articraft.
+This is a website of digital museum showing different-different old ,precious and traditional 5hings and articraft.
 A navbar with effects.
 Also contain text dedicated to the museum.